asc-community/monobind/README.md

 ```
 `FindMono.cmake` should find mono installation library.
 If it fails and you have mono properly installed, I will be glad to see your PR with fixing changes

-### Usage
+## Examples

 Firstly I should point out that monobind is still in development, so you may find many features missing.
 I am trying my best to make the library more convinient and waiting for your suggestions (or PRs).
-Code examples can be found in this repository, but if you do not have so much time, here is a baseline of what you can do using monobind:
+Also, if you find the following examples not enough to understand how to use the library, consider looking through some code samples in /examples folder.

+### Baseline
+Here is the minimal code you have to write to call C# method from C++ and vice versa.
+Not arguments are passed between, so it requires the least amount of effort.

 *Consider having .cs and .cpp files with the following methods:*
 ```cs